Cricket: Talking points from day two of the Fifth Ashes Test

 "But then his reaction walking off looked like he wasn't all that disappointed, so you have to go on the technology and say maybe he got a tiny feather on it."

-However, Aussie legend Dean Jones wasn't entirely convinced Warner should have survived based on what the shadows were doing.
+However, Aussie legend Dean Jones wasn't convinced Warner should have survived, based on what the shadows were doing.

 Warner's dramatic dismissal ensured he left the field with a record he won't want to be remembered for.